 Online Mendelian Inheritance in Man® (OMIM): OMIM is a comprehensive, authoritative compendium of human genes and genetic phenotypes that is updated daily.

 If you have these genetic variants, you may be referred to:

 - A lipid specialist or clinician with expertise in FH (often through cardiology)

 - A medical genetics and/or genetic counseling consultation

-If you have children, they can have genetic testing for their specific variant in order to know whether they inherited the risk for FH or not.
+If you have children, they should have genetic testing for their specific variant to learn if they inherited the risk for FH or not.
 Their cholesterol levels should also be checked when they are as young as 2 years old.
-They should see a lipid specialist if their cholesterol levels are high.
+And if their cholesterol levels are high, they should see a lipid specialist.